Because of His working, we give Him all the glory.

 Actually, we met our freshman year as chapel buddies (buddies being seatmates with “randomly” assigned seats).
 At the time, both of us were just friends; it took Jonathan 2 years (and a school transfer) to realize what God had placed in his life in Evanie.
 When Jonathan finally woke up to who God had made for him in Evanie, she graciously allowed Jonathan to court her.
 God also brought together, yet independently, our desires to minister through education, without the knowledge of the other.
 However, God know what He had planned.
 Truly, God brought us together to minister in His timing.

 Our Family Grows

 In April, 2018, our son Liam was born.
-Having a child changes things for sure, but it has already opened different doors for ministry.
+Having our first child changed things for sure, but it also opened different doors for ministry.
 Seeing a Filipino-American baby is always a curiosity for people.
-We are excited about raising our son here as missionaries.

 God alone planned our journey out, such as it has been.
 If you had asked either of us 10 years ago, “Will you be missionaries in the Philippines?” perhaps we would have said yes, but we would have had no idea of how God has worked.
 Again, we want to give Him the glory for all He has done, and we look forward to seeing what He will do in our future ministry here in the Philippines.